okohll/abdocs/content/docs/workflows/send-chaser.md

 As an Agilebase administrator, if you want to set up your own chaser, here’s how to do so.

 1) Create a view with a list of people to chase.
-In the view’s _manage_ tab, under _Send_, choose _send email chasers_
+When editing the view, open the _workflow - send emails_ panel. _email chaser_ should be selected by default

 2) Tick 'enable this chaser'